Thittho/Non-ordinary-locus/README.md

 # Irreducibility of p-Rank Strata

 In this repository, you will find all of the code and data related to the paper "Heuristics for (ir)reducibility of p-rank strata of the moduli space of hyperelliptic curves," which is available at [arXiv:2506.06457](https://arxiv.org/abs/2506.06457).
 Information about usage of the code can be found below.

-## Computing p-Ranks
+The first two sections detail how to build a sample of hyperelliptic curves, and the third section describes how to compute $p$-ranks of these curves.

 ## Family Method